 I have a website, awesomerestaurantsinc.squarespace.com.
 On my homepage, I have a signup form for my newsletter.
 I'm sharing this signup page using three campaigns:

 - A third on Google Ads

-I'll use the Hidden Form field to track signups from each campaign.
+I'll use the hidden field to track signups from each campaign.

 On Facebook, I'll share this URL: